-The Guardians of New Zealand Superannuation is a Crown entity charged with managing the NZ Super Fund and the Elevate NZ Venture Fund.
+The Guardians of New Zealand Superannuation ("Guardians") is a Crown entity charged with managing the New Zealand Superannuation Fund ("NZ Super Fund") and the Elevate NZ Venture Fund ("Elevate").

 The NZ Super Fund is a global investment fund set up in 2001 to partially pre-fund the future cost of New Zealand superannuation.
-By using the Fund to save now in order to pay for future retirement benefits, the Government aims to smooth the cost of New Zealand Superannuation between today's taxpayers and future generations.
+By using the NZ Super Fund to save now in order to help pre-fund superannuation in the future, the Government aims to smooth the cost of New Zealand superannuation between today's taxpayers and future generations.

 Investing began in 2003.
-The Guardians invests the capital contributions made by the Government, as well as the net returns generated from the investments made (less the tax paid).
+The Guardians invests the capital contributions made by the Government, as well as the net returns generated from the investments made (less tax paid).

 In 2019, the Government established a venture capital fund, a second fund managed by the Guardians.
-The venture capital fund, called the Elevate NZ Venture Fund, is a fund-of-funds programme, managed on behalf of the Guardians by New Zealand Growth Capital Partners Limited (NZGCP).
-The Elevate NZ Venture Fund consists of \$259.5 million of initial contributions.
-The Government expects to make further contributions, such that total contributions to the fund are \$300 million over time.
+Elevate is a fund-of-funds programme, managed on behalf of the Guardians by New Zealand Growth Capital Partners Limited ("NZGCP").